Southern Magnolia

 Perennial

 Southern magnolia is glossy evergreen ego with lemon-cream flowers and a leaf-drop habit that refuses minimalism.
-Native to the Southeast, it reads "estate driveway" but works as heat-season shade and bird cover in food forests if you accept litter. ☀️💧 Sun and Water Requirements: - Full sun to part shade; denser in sun, thinner in shade — pick your aesthetic tax. - Moist, acidic, organic-rich soil preferred; tolerates clay if drainage exists. - Drought-tolerant when established but looks richer with summer water. ✂️ Methods to Propagate: - Seeds: stratify; slow road to treehood, good for cheap experiments. - Cuttings: semi-hardwood with auxin and humidity for patient propagators. - Grafting and air layering used for named cultivars with predictable form.
+Native to the Southeast, it reads "estate driveway" but works as heat-season shade and bird cover in food forests if you accept litter.
+Full sun to part shade; denser in sun, thinner in shade — pick your aesthetic tax.
+Moist, acidic, organic-rich soil preferred; tolerates clay if drainage exists.
+Drought-tolerant when established but looks richer with summer water.
+Seeds: stratify; slow road to treehood, good for cheap experiments.
+Cuttings: semi-hardwood with auxin and humidity for patient propagators.
+Grafting and air layering used for named cultivars with predictable form.
+Pick mature cones when follicles open and scarlet seeds show -- air-dry seeds briefly before sowing or cold storage experiments.
+Floral parts are ornamental use primarily -- fragrance peaks on freshly opened blooms.
+Leaf drop is mulch timing -- rake into beds if scale insects are not part of the bundle.

 Good Neighbors